HHS Web Policies

 The HHS Logo Policies cover the use, colors, and other information relating to the HHS logo.

-Use of new media technologies must follow the current policies that govern information and information technology.
+Use of social media and third-party web technologies must follow the current policies that govern information and information technology.